dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-no-docker.md

 ## Initialize Dapr without containers

 The Dapr CLI provides an option to initialize Dapr using slim init, without the default creation of a development environment with a dependency on Docker.
-Once you've installed the Dapr CLI, slim init Dapr with the following command:
+To initialize Dapr with slim init, after installing the Dapr CLI, use the following command:

 ```bash
 dapr init --slim